As of January 2021, the way businesses trade, hire staff, provide services, and use personal data with countries in the EU has changed.

 The Construction Leadership Council (CLC) has also produced a guide with advice and information about the movement of people.

-Deal or no deal, it is possible that a degree of uncertainty over coming months will affect the availability of some building materials.
+Builders are reporting difficulties with the availability of some building materials.
 The FMB is working closely with the product manufacturers, building merchants, and with government to minimise disruption.
 If you have any concerns or want to tell us about a shortage, get in touch with the Public Affairs team.

 For businesses in Northern Ireland, the Withdrawal Agreement includes a protocol which avoids a hard border between Northern Ireland and the Republic of Ireland.
 The Trader Support Service provides special assistance to businesses in NI, including information on how to avoid supply chain disruption.